 Mobile first approach

-A mobile first approach was paramount as the analytics data show that the site had a large percentage of mobile users.
+A mobile first approach was paramount as the analytics data showed the site had a large percentage of mobile users.